Everyone who runs a business would like to have good contact with their customers, but not everyone knows how to do so.

 HeySpace is like a combination of Slack and Asana, and so is a tool that can improve communication.
 You can talk privately or in a team about projects, plus add attachments from Google Drive or Dropbox too.
 HeySpace also offers a board and calendar view that will allow you to assign tasks and track your team’s progress.
 Thanks to these features, your client can have insights into the work of your team.

-As you can see, communication with your customers matters.
+As you can see, customer collaboration matters.
 And there is a lot you can do to improve it.
 Here are all of our tips in a nutshell: